Gordonby/ArmLab2/README.md

             ]
         }

 1. Add a Load Balancer resource to the template.
+Notice the first propery, *Condition*.
+We use this to check the value of the Environment parameter.
+If it is "Prod" then *true* is returned and the resource will be deployed.

     ```json
         {